Greywater is household wastewater that comes from:

 How to reuse greywater

-Greywater can be a water resource during drought and water restrictions.
-It can be useful for:
+Greywater can be a useful for:

 - toilet flushing and clothes washing if properly treated.